Inflectra/spira-documentation/docs/External-Bug-Tracking-Integration/Using-SpiraTeam-with-JIRA-5+.md

 ![](img/Using_SpiraTeam_with_JIRA_5+_41.png)

 The table lists each of the requirement types available in SpiraTeam and provides you with the ability to enter the matching JIRA issue type ID for each one.
-You can map multiple SpiraTeam fields to the same JIRA fields (e.g. Use Case and User Story in SpiraTeam are both equivalent to User Story in JIRA), in which case only one of the two values can be listed as Primary = Yes as that's the value that's used on the reverse synchronization (from JIRA \> SpiraTeam).
+You can map multiple SpiraTeam fields to the same JIRA fields (e.g. Use Case and User Story in SpiraTeam are both equivalent to User Story in JIRA), in which case only one of the two values can be listed as Primary = Yes as that's the value that's used on the reverse synchronization (from JIRA to SpiraTeam).

 The JIRA ID can be found by using the **Issue Types** tab of the Jira configuration helper: